aws-ia/terraform-aws-route53-recovery-controller/README.md

 # Amazon Route53 Application Recovery Controller module

-Amazon Route53 Application Recovery Controller (ARC) continuously monitors an application’s ability to recover from failures and controls application recovery across multiple AWS Availability Zones, AWS Regions, and on-premises environments.
-With ARC, you can build highly available applications.
+Amazon Route53 Application Recovery Controller (Route 53 ARC) is a set of Route 53 features that help you build highly available applications.
+Route 53 ARC can continuously monitor your application's ability to recover from failure and control recovery across multiple AWS Availability Zones, AWS Regions, and on-premises environments.
+This Terraform module contains both Route 53 ARC readiness and recovery-cluster resources.
+You can deploy only the readiness resources, or both.
+For more information about creating a resilience strategy with Route 53 ARC, see [Running recovery-oriented applications with Amazon Route 53 Application Recovery Controller, AWS CI/CD tools, and Terraform](https://aws.amazon.com/blogs/networking-and-content-delivery/running-recovery-oriented-applications-with-amazon-route-53-application-recovery-controller-aws-ci-cd-tools-and-terraform/).

-This module can deploy just the readiness resources or both the readiness and recovery-cluster resources.
-Much of this code was adapted from [this AWS Blog](https://aws.amazon.com/blogs/networking-and-content-delivery/running-recovery-oriented-applications-with-amazon-route-53-application-recovery-controller-aws-ci-cd-tools-and-terraform/) which can also provide more context on ARC design and terms.

 ## Usage